-Academic research at Toccoa Falls College centers on the Seby Jones Library, a two-story building located in the middle of campus.
-The library provides members of the College community with resources for their intellectual, spiritual and cultural development.
+The Seby Jones Library, a two-story building located in the middle of campus, is the primary center for academic research at Toccoa Falls College.
+The library provides members of the College community with resources for their intellectual, spiritual, and cultural development.
 The library's total learning resources include access to over 1,000,000 volumes (paper and electronic), over 73,000 electronic periodical subscriptions, and over 3.4 million scholarly reference articles.
-Also available are over 39,887 e-videos and over 1.5 million statistical research reports.
-As a participant in the statewide GALILEO library network, the library provides access to over 280 academic research databases, including full-text periodicals, indexing, encyclopedias, newspapers, statistical books, and other Internet resources.
+Also available are over 39,800 e-videos and over 1.5 million statistical research reports.
 Library Orientation sessions are held at the beginning of each semester for all new students.